 “We need a letter,” I insisted.
 “I don’t want to buy presents just because Santa didn’t get the order.”

-“Look, I have no idea how to explain Christmas” I added.
+“Look, I have no idea how to explain Christmas,” I added.
 “And frankly, I don’t think we need to.
 It just is.
 It’s cold, there are lights everywhere, Mark knows who Santa is—what Santa does and how he does it is irrelevant at this stage.
 If he wants to know, he will ask.
 Otherwise, he will fill in the blanks by himself.
 It’s like for his birthday.
 Does he understand the concept of being born, of a year passing by?
 I don’t think so.
 But he really enjoyed being the king for a day.”

 The world is a very complex place.
-Feelings, traditions, rules, social obligations… How many of us know the true meaning of every bank holiday, the origin of every customs?
+Feelings, traditions, rules, social obligations… How many of us know the true meaning of every bank holiday, the origin of every custom?
 I don’t.
 I just enjoy the day off and learn more about it if I feel like it.
 We are not religious but we are celebrating Christmas because most people here do.
 If we were living elsewhere, I would have no problem celebrating Hanukah, Eid of the Winter Solstice.
-We are mere humans, we crave rituals, cheer, bonding events.
+We are mere humans, we crave rituals, cheer, and bonding events.

 Kids learn from us, from their environment.
 They can be extremely literal but also strangely perceptive.
 They question small details but accept the big story.

 So grabbed my best fountain pen and I wrote a Christmas letter, on behalf of Mark.
 He added three stickers (because he is three—see, very logic) and traced the outline of his hand onto the paper.
-Then we folded the letter, put it in the envelop, sealed it and added a stamp.
+Then we folded the letter, put it in the envelope, sealed it and added a stamp.

 Because Santa lives close to Canada in the North Pole, thousands of volunteers from the Canada Post Santa Letter-writing Program handle his 1.5 million letters.
 He has the coolest postal address too: